shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 As we already defined the `OurStatsController` module, we do not need to provide an implementation for it.

-But to make our controller work properly, we need either to declare it on front-end, making it handle static piece of a page, or make our application use different controller and view, depending on a route in a browser's address line.
+But to make our controller work properly, we need either to declare it on frontend, making it handle static piece of a page, or make our application use different controller and view, depending on a route in a browser's address line.